 All our instructors are commercially qualified RYA instructors and on these courses will hold valid DBS (Disclosure and Barring Service) checks – formerly known as CRB checks.
+On our teen sails we always have a DBS-checked volunteer First Mate as well.
 If you want to discuss any aspect of our teen sails please don’t hesitate to contact us.

 The course content will vary according to the course you book on.
 Click on the links below for more details:

 This chartlet gives an idea of the sailing area we have to choose from during this trip.
 The shelter afforded by the Isle of Wight keeps many options open with plenty of anchorages and marinas to choose from.

 Our rates are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.

 10% lower rates are available in March, April and October.

 Our teen sails run from Itchenor reach in Chichester marina.